 These splitters are used to feed multiswitches if you need more than one, and can also be used to let you put a small TV near your amplified antenna for testing or just to watch TV up in the attic.
 Run the antenna to the splitter, and then use one line to go to the rest of the house (and any power supply you may need for the antenna amplifier) with the other line being used for the TV close to the antenna.

-While this splitter can’t be used for DIRECTV SWM, DISH Hopper or 722 (after the multiswitch,) it’s still a very effective part of a commercial installation.
-It’s used between the dish and the multiswitch to feed multiple multiswitches, and that gives you the ability to expand a satellite installation to the point where a single satellite could potentially feed hundreds of receivers.
+It’s true.
+You can’t use these splitters for DIRECTV SWM (after the multiswitch), DISH Hopper or 722 (after the multiswitch.)
+However, a splitter like this one is still a very effective part of a commercial installation.
+Place it between the dish and the multiswitch to feed multiple multiswitches.
+That gives you the ability to expand a satellite installation to the point where a single satellite could potentially feed hundreds of receivers.